 Computers and internet access are available at the nearby Arbury Court Library and Cambridge Central Library, as well as at all other libraries in the city.

-Cambridgeshire County Council’s plan for the Milton Road Library site, which was shaped by consultations with local residents and organisations, will provide more space for the library along with two flexible community meeting rooms and an accessible garden space.
+Cambridgeshire County Council’s plan for the Milton Road Library site, which was shaped by consultations with local residents and organisations, provides more space for the library along with two flexible community meeting rooms and an accessible garden space.

-Historic aspects of the site such as the stone portico will be preserved and reinstated on the new building.
+Historic aspects of the site such as the stone portico were preserved and reinstated on the new building.